MrLuis/test/RestAPI/readme.md

 This small rest api sample contains two project.

 * Server - this is an ExpressJS implementation with a 'Cars' route
-* Client - This is a ReactJS implementation using React Router, Vite, and Typescript
+* Client - This is a ReactJS implementation using React Router, Custom Hooks, Vite, in Typescript

 ### Screenshots